Jacobian Calculator – Calculate Jacobian Matrix

 Definition

-A Jacobian calculator is a tool used to find the Jacobian matrix for a function that gives multiple outputs.
-The Jacobian matrix is named after the mathematician Carl Gustav Jacob Jacobi.
-It contains the first-order partial derivatives (rates of change) of the function’s outputs with respect to its inputs.
+It includes the first-order partial derivatives, which are just the rates at which each output changes.
 This matrix helps describe how the function behaves near a specific point and provides the best simple approximation of the function around that point.

 Features